exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 <br>

-The second equation is for dotr, which seems simple at first, but gets more difficult to understand once we get to the factional integral.
+The second equation is for $\dotr$, which seems simple at first, but gets more difficult to understand once we get to the factional integral.
 The notation in game is a rarely used notation, but it is used to save space.
 Tapping and holding the equation will give the full equation.
-When K increases, the fractional integral is approaching aproaching 1, which makes the fractional integral be closer, yet still smaller than, the full integral.
+When K increases, the fractional integral approaches 1, which makes the fractional integral get closer to, yet still smaller than, the full integral.
 By subracting the two, then dividing 1 be that number, we get a very large number.

 #### FI Variable Description
 Approximate variable strengths on their respective vardots with all milestones are as follows: